John Kerr (governor-general): Later life and death

 According to historian Phillip Knightley, "The remaining years of Sir John Kerr's life were miserable ones.
 He was subject to relentless harassment whenever he appeared in public."
 He therefore moved to London "where he could be seen most days, usually the worse for wear, at one or other gentleman's club."
 Jack Waterford observed that, above all, "Sir John's legacy was to make the viceroyalty a most controversial post and himself one of the most discussed persons ever to occupy it".

 In 1991, Kerr was confirmed to have died from a brain tumour at the Royal North Shore Hospital in Sydney where he was in a coma, survived by his three children and his second wife.
-The family withheld announcement of the death until after Sir John's burial at Macquarie Park Cemetery and Crematorium, Macquarie Park, New South Wales.
+The family withheld announcement of the death until after Kerr's burial at Macquarie Park Cemetery and Crematorium.
 This ensured the then Labor government would not be put in the position of deciding whether to offer a state funeral, an honour that would normally be considered automatic for a former governor-general.
 The second Lady Kerr died in 1997, survived by the two children of her first marriage.

-Kerr's children are: Gabrielle Kibble, a town planner and later NSW State Director of Planning;"Planning chief attacks draconian harbour laws", Sydney Morning Herald, 19 October 1989.
-Retrieved 20 April 2014 Kristin Johnson, a psychiatrist; and Philip Kerr, a solicitor.
+Kerr's children are Gabrielle Kibble, a town planner and later NSW State Director of Planning; Kristin Johnson, a psychiatrist; and Philip Kerr, a solicitor.